ColinKennedy/USD-Cookbook/references/extents_hint_and_bounding_boxes/README.md

+The USD extentsHint attribute is a bit special compared to others.
+You can author them easily and on most Prims but, to author it well, there are certain rules which USD expects you to follow.

-extentsHint and how they relate to bounding boxes in USD is a somewhat misunderstood concept.
-As always, we'll start with the conclusion and explain, in detail, how each part works if you want a more thorough explanation.
+As always, we'll start with the conclusion first if you're just looking for the key take-aways.
+Read the full page if you want the nitty-gritty details.

 ## Writing extentsHint Values